phillipssc/ioBroker.rtl_433/README.md

 * new schema for objects, signal data, concept of 'alive'
 ### 0.1.1
 * more sensors supported, info.connection implemented, uptime formatted
+### 0.1.2
+* include feature to capture your own then stop "collecting" new devices, other coniguration changes

 ## License
 MIT License